 One of the most effective weapons that a criminal defense attorney has against the prosecution in a criminal case is their ability to cross-examine witnesses.

-In order for the prosecutors to prove any case, if the defense challenges them, they're going to have to put witnesses on the witness stand in order to prove the evidence of any charges that a person has.
+For prosecutors to prove a case, if the defense challenges them, they must present witnesses to the stand to substantiate the evidence against a person.
 The criminal defense attorney will then be given the opportunity to cross-examine each of the witnesses.

 This is where the rubber meets the road in criminal defense.
 If you cannot challenge the witnesses through an effective cross-examination, then the prosecutors will be successful, and your client will be found guilty and probably punished severely.